Westchester, Illinois

 Westchester is a village in Cook County, Illinois, United States.
 It is a western suburb of Chicago.
 The population was 16,892 at the 2020 census.
-The current Village President is Nick Steker, serving in the special role of acting president after the death of the previous president Frank Perry from cancer.

 History

 The area now known as Westchester was occupied by German farmers beginning in the mid-19th century.
 Samuel Insull purchased the land in 1924 with plans to develop it for residential use and create an English-style town.
 As a result, the town's name and the majority of its street names are of English origin.

 The Great Depression slowed development during the 1930s, although the population continued to grow.
-The town's suburban development was stimulated by its being the western terminal of Chicago's rapid transit line.
+The town's suburban development was stimulated by its being the western terminal of Chicago's Garfield Park rapid transit line.
 The extension of the line was removed in 1951.
-But in 1956 the federal government began postwar construction of the Interstate Highway System, resulting in the construction of nearby expressways I-290 and I-294.
-These have provided residents with convenient travel in the region.
+In 1956, the federal government began postwar construction of the Interstate Highway System, resulting in the construction of nearby expressways I-290 and I-294.
+These have provided residents with car-based travel in the region, however they also serve as barriers against access to neighboring communities.

 Residential and retail development has consumed nearly all open land within the village, save for the protected 85 acre of Wolf Road Prairie.
 It is the largest black-soil prairie remnant east of the Mississippi River.